 If you are dropping that first nap of the day you may find the lunch time nap needs to be bought forward a little bit to compensate for a few weeks and then you can slowly push it forward to around 12pm.

 If the lunch or last nap of the day has been dropped you may find your little one is struggling at bath time, grumpy and maybe even falling asleep at story time.
 This is a sure sign you need to bring bedtime earlier to bridge that gap from waking from lunch nap to bedtime.

 These are adjustments to your child’s circadian rhythm, it may take some time, trial and error and a learning curve for your family but with you love and patience you will find your child’s sweet spot for napping and letting go of these sacred peaceful times!

-If you would like some more help and guidance with your little ones nap transitions drop me message and we can schedule you in for a call!
+If you would like some more help and guidance with your child's nap transitions drop me an email HERE and let me know what you need help with!

-Don’t forget to share this with a friend who has a baby that may be going through the same as your little one!
+Please feel free to share this blog post with a friend who has a baby that may be going through the same as your little one!

 Your Paediatric Sleep Consultant